Bilal-Basharat/InvoTech-IT-training-web-app-using-HTML-SASS/README.md

    open root folder of web app in vs code and press `f5`or `f10` to run project locally.

 3. I have compiled the sass file and converted it into css file.

+   i.
 If you want to make change in the SASS file then, you have to install SASS compiler by running the following command:

-   i. "npm install -g sass"
+         npm install -g sass

    ii.
 Then run the following command:

          sass --watch fileName.sass fileName.css

 4. Here you have done all things.
 Now enjoy the running of your code.
 Thank you!